slfx276/Subtitle_Inpainting_Cognative_Computing/README.md

 ## Purpose
 The purpose of this project is to remove the subtitles of input video.

 - First, we need to detect breakpoint of different scenes, because the inpainting scheme would utilize temporal information.
-We should not confuse them with siginificantly different frames.
+We should not confuse them with significantly different frames.
 And [PySceneDetect-0.5.1.1](https://github.com/Breakthrough/PySceneDetect/) is used in this scene detection task.

 - Second, we have to detect the regions of subtitle, and make subtitle masks corresponding to the images in order to offer a reference of inpainting region to inpainting model.
 We use ["Character Region Awareness for Text Detection"](https://github.com/clovaai/CRAFT-pytorch) for this task.